-But what are Highland Games and what can you expect to see when you get there?
+What are Highland Games and what can you expect to see when you get there?

-Traditionally, Highland Games have been the natural home of heavy events.
-These include the deceptively difficult art of tossing the caber and a range of other heavy events such as tug o’ war, bale tossing and hammer throwing to feat of strength challenges with tractor tyres.
+Traditionally, Highland Games have been the home of heavy events.
+These include the deceptively difficult art of tossing the caber and a range of other events such as tug o’ war, bale tossing and hammer throwing to feat of strength challenges with tractor tyres.
 The traditional games have diversified over the years and now embrace cycle races as well as a host of track and field events, Highland dancing and bagpipe competitions.
 There is also a wide range of food and drink available and a host of entertainment laid on to ensure there are plenty of things to do and see.

 While there is an established circuit for male and female Highland Games athletes, nearly all Games allow visitors to enter into the spirit of the day and work up a sweat so long as they register in advance.